Dad charged with murder after 3-month-old baby found dead in woods by Yankee Stadium

 After speaking to a priest on Sunday, Donald Comager said he decided he needed to “do the right thing”, revealing that it was him who turned his son into authorities.

-Later that day – more than two weeks after Genevieve’s body was dumped in the wooded area – investigators located her and made the grim discovery.
+Later that day – more than two weeks after Genevieve’s body was dumped in the wooded area – investigators made the grim discovery.

 Genevieve’s cause and manner of death will now be determined by the medical examiner.